EOSIO/history-tools/doc/running-wasmql-server.md

+---
-# Running a wasm-ql Server
+content_title: Running a wasm-ql Server
+---

 A wasm-ql system needs:
 * nodeos running the state-history plugin, with either full or recent history